 If you are interested in putting together your own hydroponic garden at home and want to start with a simple, foolproof method, a “lettuce raft” (also known as "deep water culture") system might be perfect for you.
 This method allows you to grow an abundance of small, lightweight crops such as lettuce, spinach, endives, or herbs such as basil, parsley, and cilantro.
 The concept behind this setup is simple: plants are grown on a “raft” made of rigid Styrofoam floating in a pool of nutrient-rich water.
 A lettuce raft consists of three major parts:

 The reservoir is simply a large container used to hold the water.
-It needs to be at least 1 ft. deep to accommodate root growth, opaque to prevent algae growth, and sturdy.
-A common D.I.Y solution is a 14-gallon Roughtote storage bin.
-You can also build your own reservoir (a wood box lined with plastic works fine) or purchase one at your local grow shop, or online.
+It needs to be at least 1-foot deep to accommodate root growth, opaque to prevent algae growth, and sturdy.
+A common D.I.Y solution is a 14-gallon rough tote storage bin.
+You can also build your own reservoir (a wood box lined with plastic works fine) or purchase one at your local grow shop or online.
 You will also need to purchase the proper nutrients and equipment for monitoring the pH level of the water.

 Choosing What to Grow